jegly/Box/README.md

 > [!NOTE]
 >## What Box adds on top of upstream

-Box is a fork of [Google AI Edge Gallery](https://github.com/google-ai-edge/gallery).
-The upstream project is excellent — Box just layers on additional capabilities:
+Box started of as a fork of [Google AI Edge Gallery](https://github.com/google-ai-edge/gallery).
+The upstream project is excellent — Box layers on additional capabilities and features not present in upstream.

 | Area | What Box adds |
 |---|---|